 On his death we were able to pause a moment to remember this humble man and the massive thing he did.
 Long after our civilisation has crumbled; his first footprints will remain on the Sea of Tranquillity, undisturbed in the lunar dust, until the end of the Solar System.

-In its fifty year history NASA has launched men into orbit (Mercury and Gemini), gone to the Moon, created the Space Shuttle programme, helped build and supply the Space Station, launched the Hubble Telescope; that incredible sharp eye on the Universe, placed hundreds of satellites into orbit and launched many interplanetary probes, like “Curiosity” the current Mars Lander mission.
+In its sixty year history NASA has launched men into orbit (Mercury and Gemini), gone to the Moon – Apollo, created the Space Shuttle programme, helped build and supply the Space Station, launched the Hubble Telescope; that incredible sharp eye on the Universe, placed hundreds of satellites into orbit and launched many interplanetary probes, like “Curiosity” the current Mars Lander mission.
 One of those programmes was pair of probes called Voyager 1&2.

 Launched in 1977, these machines were sent out on a Grand Tour of the great Gas Giants of the Solar System.
 There was a rare favourable planetary alignment that allowed Voyager to fly out past Jupiter, Saturn and Uranus, sending back an invaluable amount of data and some magnificent images of the planets and their moons.
 Using each of the Planet’s gravitational pull Voyager was propelled towards and then past each solar body onto the next, until passing close to Neptune the mission was to be flung onwards out of the Solar system and into deep space.

 This week Voyager 1 has broken through the outer edge of Heliosphere – the bubble of charged particles created by the solar wind that denotes the edge of the Solar system and interstellar space.
 We know that Voyager is now leaving our solar system because of the change in the signals being sent back from the craft.
 The radio signature of cosmic rays of deep space is now greater than that of the Solar wind.
-The radio, which has signal 10 times lower than cell phone will broadcast back home until about 2025 before the plutonium emits its last particle.
+The radio, which has a signal similar in power as a cell phone, will broadcast back home until about 2025 when the plutonium power unit emits its last particle.

 Etched on the surface of the disc is a diagram explaining how to retrieve the recording.
 There is even a stylus and an electrical pickup on board with which to play the record.
 The disc contains images of life on Earth, it’s place in the solar system and audio recordings of greetings in 50 languages, the sounds made by surf, wind, thunder and animals, bird and whale song and a selection of music; including Mozart, Beethoven, Guan Pinghu, Stravinsky, Chuck Berry and some blues music.